Peak Climbing in Nepal

 Climbing the trekking peaks of Nepal

-Nepal Peak Climbing to Trekking Peaks gives hobby climbers & climbing enthusiasts an opportunity to tackle high Himalayan peak without having to organize major expeditions.
+Nepal Peak Climbing/Peak climbing in Nepal gives hobby climbers & climbing enthusiasts an opportunity to tackle high Himalayan peak without having to organize major expeditions.
 Although these peaks are lower than their more famous 8000 meter peaks.
 These Trekking Peaks are no less demanding and adventurous in nature.
 Join a fully organized climb or a Customized Private guided Himalayan Expeditions to Trekking Peaks of Island Peak, Mera, Lobuche, Chulu East West, Pisang, Naya Kanga, Mardi Himal, and other summits of Nepal.

 LIST of TREKKING PEAKS of NEPAL